 In contrast to the foregoing results, which refer to testing monomials of unbounded or bounded arity (resp., linear subspaces of unbounded or bounded co-dimension), we show that, for every $k \ge 2$, testing k-monomials (resp., linear subspaces of co-dimension exactly k), has higher complexity, where all results refer to one-sided error testing.
 The lower bound is proved by showing that no algorithm of query complexity $q = o(\log n/\log \log n)$ can always accept any 2-monomial, and yet reject a random 1-monomial with probability at least 1/2.
+(Note that any 1-monomial is at distance 1/4 from the set of 2-monomials.)

 We prove the foregoing claim by presenting a random process that interacts with the potential q-query algorithm, and selects a 1-monomial on-the-fly in response to these queries.
 Specifically, the process proceeds in q iterations, such that in each iteration it answers one query, while limiting the set of consistent 1-monomials (see Construction 6.1.1).
 This is done such that the outcome of the process (i.e., a uniformly distributed 1-monomial) is independent of the strategy employed by the algorithm (see Claim 6.1.3), The key observation is that as long as this set contains more than one element, the answers provided so far are consistent with some 2-monomial.
 We show that the latter event occurs with high probability (see Claim 6.1.4), and in this case the algorithm must accept (per the one-sided error requirement).
+Hence, with high probability, the q-query algorithm accepts a random 1-monomial.